-- 1.5 An individual (recipient) shall be informed verbally and in writing of his or her clinical status and progress at reasonable intervals established in the individual plan of service in a manner appropriate to his or her clinical condition. - 1.6 In preparation for the PCP process, the Access clinician and/or case holder will engage individuals in pre-planning.
-Pre-planning encourages the individual(s) to identify whether in depth treatment or support planning is necessary and if so, to determine and identify the people and information that need to be assembled for successful planning to take place.
-This will also include designation of time and place for such planning that is convenient and accessible to the individual. - 1.7 The Access clinician and/or case holder, as part of informing the individual regarding the person-centered planning process, will ensure that the individual is aware that they can meet their person-centered planning "team" as often as needed/desired to accomplish desired changes/outcomes. - 1.8 The Access clinician and/or case holder, as part of informing the individual regarding the person-centered planning process, will ensure that the individual is aware that they can choose a PCP independent facilitator who is not an employee of CMH.
-Please note: This does not apply to individuals enrolled in Mild/Moderate Therapy or Substance Use Disorder services. - 1.9 Person Centered Planning includes the following components: - a.
-Goals that are expressed in the words of the individual - b.
-When necessary, clinical goals that are understandable to the individual. - c.
-Goals that are reflective of informed choice of the individual. - d.
-Specific service or treatment objectives that are reflective of the individual, service team, age of the individual, developmental status, and culture and ethnicity. - e.
-Service and treatment objectives that reflect the individual's disabilities/disorders and concerns. - f.
-Objectives that are measurable, achievable, time specific, and appropriate to the service/treatment setting. - g.
-Identify specific interventions, modalities, and /or services to be used. - h.
-Frequency of specific interventions, modalities, or services. - i.
-Any needs beyond the scope of CMH - j.
-Referrals to additional internal services (based on psychosocial assessment, this may include trauma informed care, OT, dietary, nursing, or other needed ancillary services). - k.
-Link to community services and resources - I. Available supports and care when the individual is discharged from CMH services. - 1.10 In an effort to ensure that the individual is fully informed throughout the person-centered planning process, the Clinical Service Planner and/or case holder will ensure that the individual receives a copy of their IPOS within 15 business days from the IPOS meeting date for review and signature acknowledging informed consent/endorsement.
+- f.
+In preparation for the PCP process, the Access clinician and/or case holder will engage individuals in pre-planning.
+Pre-planning encourages the individual(s) to identify whether in-depth treatment or support planning is necessary and if so, to determine and identify the people and information that need to be assembled for successful planning to take place.
+This will also include designation of time and place for such planning that is convenient and accessible to the individual. - g.
+The Access clinician and/or case holder, as part of informing the individual regarding the person-centered planning process, will ensure that the individual is aware that they can meet their person-centered planning "team" as often as needed/desired to accomplish desired changes/outcomes. - h.
+The Access clinician and/or case holder, as part of informing the individual regarding the person-centered planning process, will ensure that the individual is aware that they can choose a PCP independent facilitator who is not an employee of CMH.
+Please note: This does not apply to individuals enrolled in Mild/Moderate Therapy or Substance Use Disorder services. - i.
+Person Centered Planning includes the following components: - (1) Goals that are expressed in the words of the individual - (2) When necessary, clinical goals that are understandable to the individual. - (3) Goals that are reflective of the informed choice of the individual. - (4) Specific service or treatment objectives that are reflective of the individual, service team, age of the individual, developmental status, and culture and ethnicity. - (5) Service and treatment objectives that reflect the individual's disabilities/disorders and concerns. - (6) Objectives that are measurable, achievable, time specific, and appropriate to the service/treatment setting. - (7) Identify specific interventions, modalities, and /or services to be used. - (8) Frequency of specific interventions, modalities, or services. - (9) Any needs beyond the scope of CMH - (10) Referrals to additional internal services (based on psychosocial assessment, this may include trauma informed care, OT, dietary, nursing, or other needed ancillary services). - (11) Link to community services and resources - (12) Available supports and care when the individual is discharged from CMH services. - j.
+In an effort to ensure that the individual is fully informed throughout the person-centered planning process, the Clinical Service Planner and/or case holder will ensure that the individual receives a copy of their IPOS within 15 business days from the IPOS meeting date for review and signature acknowledging informed consent/endorsement.
 If the individual is not satisfied with his/her IPOS, the individual or his/her guardian or parent of a minor may make a request for informal conflict resolution to the care manager in charge of implementing the plan.
 The review shall be completed within 10 days and carried out in a manner approved by West Michigan Community Mental Health.